openconfig/featureprofiles/feature/gnoi/system/tests/ping_test/README.md

 VRF, source-IP address and different packet sizes.
 L3 Protocol used will be ICMP, which is default.

+## Topology

+*   DUT
+    * Note: The test may require the use of ATE for new tests in future.

 ## Procedure

 *   Issue gnoi.system Ping command.
 Provide following parameters: